Collocations for element - noun

 He told us stories of how he had battled the elements on his mountaineering trips.

-be exposed to, be open to
+be exposed to,

 The place was completely exposed to the elements.